 ━ GET FIT IN THE KITCHEN ━

 In 2016 and 2017, we provided 400 cooking and physical activity workshops to more than 600 mothers and 1200 children – a commission from the British Heart Foundation, Diabetes UK and Tesco.
-In 2017 we started providing Get Fit in the Kitchen sessions for a pre-diabetes GP referral programme.
+In 2017 this project was adapted to provide the Get Fit in the Kitchen sessions for a pre-diabetes GP referral programme.
 This 12 week programme incorporates hands-on cooking, physical activity and stress management to improve diets, increase physical activity and achieve weight loss.

 – hands-on cooking (for example our famous “Curry in a Hurry”) with tips on how to shop on a budget or to eat more healthily.